Preserving Your Memories: Finding the Perfect Wedding Photographer

 There’s a lot of pressure for photographers on a wedding day because things don’t always go according to plan.
 There’s no second chance to capture fleeting moments.
-Bad weather, working with groups, dealing with lighting and posing can, while under a time crunch, throw off an inexperienced photographer.
+Bad weather, working with groups, dealing with lighting and posing can, while under tight timelines, throw off an inexperienced photographer.
 The less experience a photographer has, the more homework you may want to do.

 Ask your prospective photographer if they’ve shot at your venue before, check on a rainy day plan and ask how long they’ve been shooting weddings.
 You’ll also want to review a couple of their full weddings to get a better idea of what to expect from your wedding coverage.